Left Turn Right Turn

 In her spare time, Natalie enjoys quilting, board games and swimming through piles of Lego.

-Headshot of Victoria Weir, showing a smiling white woman with blonde hair wearing a blazer.
+A smiling white woman with blonde hair and gold hoop earrings wearing a grey blazer.

 Victoria Weir, Accessibility Specialist